cxxii/CV/README.md

 - Achieved an 80% reduction of the man-hours with automation of budget reporting
 - Responsible for liaising with numerous international stakeholders to scrutinize their retail revenue
-- Successfully utalized Pandas (python) to manipulate large financial datasets for analysis
+- Successfully utalised Pandas (python) to manipulate large financial datasets for analysis
 - Completed a finance hackathon in which data streams were redesigned to provide a clearer picture of balance sheet movement

 **[Crowe Horwath](https://www.crowe.com/global)**